PedroAtemRibeiro/DataImportMercadoLivre/md/Extração.md

 Observation: The "Try/Except" error treatment is added to the floating value variable, where the variable is only assigned the value if it meets the condition of being different from 0.

+Now we use the replace function to replace the comma with a dot, and that way we can format it for a floating value.

 ![p10](https://user-images.githubusercontent.com/114637779/218330793-bd87935d-1d40-4f6f-92cf-988ae9c33fb0.png)